alaframboise/geodev-devlab/README.md

 ## 3. All labs

 Visit all of the [ArcGIS DevLabs](https://developers.arcgis.com/labs/) and select the ones you would like to try.
-They can be completed in any order.